Withdrawal Policy

 Note: It is the responsibility of the student to drop or withdraw from any class

-• Dropping a class could affect your financial aid.
-Check with the Financial Aid Office at your college of enrollment for more information.
+Please note that dropping a class could affect your financial aid.
+Check with the Financial Aid Office at your College of Enrollment for more information.

-It is recommended that students visit with the instructor or advisor before dropping a class.
+It is recommended that students visit with the instructor or advisor before dropping or withdrawing from a class.

 Refund Policy

-No refund for tuition is available to the student after the last day to drop as listed on the EDUKAN calendar
+No refund for tuition is available to the student after the last day to drop as listed on the Session Dates.

 Tuition that has been paid by Federal Title IV funds will be returned to their sources according to the Refund/Repayment or Return of Title IV Funds policy.
 Students can be required to return Title IV funds as well.
 Failure to do so can result in the termination of Federal Aid eligibility.
 Based upon the date you discontinue enrollment, you may receive a full or partial refund of your fees.

-When a student discontinues enrollment, they must contact their school of record’s Financial Aid Office, as they will calculate the amount of financial aid you have earned prior to the date the action was filed.
+When a student discontinues enrollment, they must contact the Financial Aid Office at the College of Enrollment as they will calculate the amount of financial aid you have earned prior to the date the action was filed.
 Any aid received in excess of the earned amount is considered unearned.
 The unearned financial aid must be returned to the respective federal programs.
 The calculation is based upon only the amount of Title IV Aid for which you were eligible.